dart-lang/site-www/src/_samples/index.md

 var result = fibonacci(20);
 {% endprettify %}

-A shorthand (_fat arrow_) syntax is handy for functions that contain a single statement.
+A shorthand `=>` (_fat arrow_) syntax is handy for functions that contain a single statement.
-It's especially useful when functions are passed as arguments, but it also means that Hello World can be made even [shorter](https://gist.github.com/filiph/8a5e3e845acdafe2ea928fd257a46859).
+This syntax is especially useful when passing anonymous functions as arguments:

 <?code-excerpt "misc/test/samples_test.dart (fat arrow)"?>
 {% prettify dart %}
 flybyObjects.where((name) => name.contains('turn')).forEach(print);
 {% endprettify %}

-Also note that in the example above, the top-level function `print` is provided as an argument.
+Besides showing an anonymous function (the argument to `where()`), this code shows that you can use a function as an argument: the top-level `print()` function is an argument to `forEach()`.

-[Read more](/guides/language/language-tour#functions) about functions in Dart, including optional parameters, default parameter values, lexical scope, and more.
+[Read more](/guides/language/language-tour#functions) about functions in Dart, including optional parameters, default parameter values, and lexical scope.

 ## Comments

+Dart comments usually start with `//`.

 {% prettify dart %}
-// A normal, one-line comment.
+// This is a normal, one-line comment.

-/// A documentation comment.
-These are used to document libraries, classes and
+/// This is a documentation comment, used to document libraries,
-/// their members.
-IDEs and tools use these.
+/// classes, and their members.
+Tools like IDEs and dartdoc treat
+/// doc comments specially.

 /* Comments like these are also supported. */
 {% endprettify %}